renpy/renpy/sphinx/source/screens.rst

     If given, this should be a python function.
 The function is called with the value of the adjustment when the adjustment is changed.

+`hovered`
+    An action to run when the bar gains focus.

+`unhovered`
+    An action to run when the bar loses focus.

 One of `value` or `adjustment` must be given.
 In addition, this function takes: